classilla/cryanc/README.md

 - A/UX 3.1 (68K; `gcc` 2.7.2.2, requires `-lbsd`)

 - Power MachTen 4.1.4 (PowerPC; `gcc` 2.8.1; `setstackspace 1048576 /usr/bin/cpp` and `setstackspace 4194304 /usr/bin/as`)

+## Working contributed configurations

+These are attested to be working but are maintained by others.

+- Mac OS X Public Beta (PowerPC; `gcc`)

 ## Partially working configurations